Application deadline: May 6, 2018. Earliest start date: July 1st, 2018 (can start later). Contract type: open-ended.

 You will have a PhD (or equivalent) or be in the final stages of completing a PhD in a subject directly related to Cognitive, Computational, or Affective Neuroscience, or Psychiatry.
 You will have experience in neuroimaging (fMRI, EEG, or MEG), and be able to work independently on imaging and behavioural studies.
 Research expertise in any one or more of the following subjects would be especially welcomed: memory, cognitive control, attention, affect regulation, reward systems and cognition, and PTSD or other Anxiety disorders.
 Although a key objective is to undertake behavioural and imaging studies, there is also wider scope for those interested in brain stimulation, computational modelling, and lesion analysis methods.
 The position is an ideal springboard for scientists interested in bringing advanced cognitive psychology and cognitive neuroscience to clinical neuroscience, to improve mental health.

-For inquiries, contact Michael Anderson, by email: email@example.com.
+For enquiries, contact Michael Anderson, by email: email@example.com.
 Further information on the unit can be found at http://www.mrc-cbu.cam.ac.uk.
-Background concerning our work on memory control can also be found at http://www.memorycontrol.net.
+Background concerning our work on memory control can also be found at https://www.researchgate.net/profile/Michael_Anderson18

 Dr. Anderson is pleased to consider prospective Ph.D. students at this time.
 Students interested in pursing one or more of the following subjects with one or more of the following methods would be particularly welcome.
 Note, however, that this list is not meant to be exhaustive, and that other proposals would certainly be considered.